Learning Home Catalog Composer

 I=(1001),σx=(0110),σy=(0ii0),σz=(1001). \mathbb{I} = \begin{pmatrix} 1 & 0\\ 0 & 1 \end{pmatrix}, \quad \sigma_x = \begin{pmatrix} 0 & 1\\ 1 & 0 \end{pmatrix}, \quad \sigma_y = \begin{pmatrix} 0 & -i\\ i & 0 \end{pmatrix}, \quad \sigma_z = \begin{pmatrix} 1 & 0\\ 0 & -1 \end{pmatrix}.

-A common notation, which we will often use, is X=σx,X = \sigma_x, Y=σy,Y = \sigma_y, and Z=σzZ = \sigma_z — but be aware that the letters X,X, Y,Y, and ZZ are also commonly used for other purposes.
+A common alternative notation is X=σx,X = \sigma_x, Y=σy,Y = \sigma_y, and Z=σzZ = \sigma_z (but be aware that the letters X,X, Y,Y, and ZZ are also commonly used for other purposes).
 The XX operation is also called a bit flip or a NOT operation because it induces this action on bits:

 X0=1andX1=0.
 X \vert 0\rangle = \vert 1\rangle \quad \text{and} \quad X \vert 1\rangle = \vert 0\rangle.

-The ZZ operation is also called a phase flip because it has this action:
+The ZZ operation is also called a phase flip, and it has this action:

 Z0=0andZ1=1.
 Z \vert 0\rangle = \vert 0\rangle \quad \text{and} \quad Z \vert 1\rangle = - \vert 1\rangle.